 Turn your mini sessions into high-earning luxury experiences.
 The Blumes show how they’ve turned these simple shoots into big success stories!
 (Featuring THE BLUMES)

 “We started our mini sessions from a real ‘sink-or-swim’ place in our life,” admits Philip.
 “For the first time, we decided that we had to stop being artists and start being business people.”

 From their Athens, Georgia, home, Philip and Eileen Blume wanted to build a business that would sustain their family for the long haul, and mini sessions seemed like the perfect place to start.

 “The typical mini sessions model is something like $100 for a 20-minute session with 10 digital files includes,” explains Philip, “but there are so many things that are broken about this model.
 We were determined to get rid of every broken element.”

 Eileen’s business degree helped anchor the Blumes’ in tried-and-true business principles.
-They reviewed their clients’ pain points and crafted solutions that would eliminate blockers such as:
+They reviewed their clients’ pain points and crafted solutions that would eliminate the most common blockers.
+They said:

-- No ordering sessions.
-Without a guided sales process, clients would either spend very little on products, or nothing at all.
+Without a guided sales process, clients would either spend very little on products or nothing at all.
 The Blumes decided to make ordering sessions a non-negotiable part of the mini session experience.

 “Instead of trading our time for money, which is what typical mini-sessions are, we now create an experience and a product that you can actually scale,” explains Philip.
 “As a result, our mini sessions have become even more profitable than the luxury weddings we photograph.”